pimvanoerle/AccommodationScraper/readme.md

 Work left to do:
-* make a little config file for ease of changing airbnb values
+* make a little config file for ease of changing airbnb values, server values etc
-* add some logging
+* add some loggingreturn web.Response(status=500, text='An exception occured (this should be a tad more helpful really)')
 * make async
-* set up integration tests
 * add the simplest ever Server interface (use Klein or Flask)
-* add the rate limiter so that we don't spam too much
+* add the rate limiter per connector type so that we don't spam too much